 Vice President Implementation and General Manager ADP Quebec | ADP Canada

 I'm passionate about payroll because Payroll is the cornerstone of the relationship between employees and a company's leadership, and the fact that the payroll function is evolving to improve healthy and efficient business operations.
 Businesses need payroll professionals sitting at the table, providing insight into strategic business-related decisions, providing analytics around compensation, around benefits and turnover.
 With the Great Resignation, employers ask me, “How do I stop this?”
 I say, “Have you talked to your payroll department?
 They have metrics on compensation, attrition at the job level, knowledge of new trends, and an understanding of employee progression plans.”

-Deirdre Joachim, CPM
+Deirdre Joachim, PLP

 I'm passionate about payroll because it reduces the burden on both individual employees and the organizations they work for.
 I was on the Institute's committee to get T4s online, and I saw firsthand that this change increased accuracy, made life easier for employees, and reduced the costs for employers.
 And I'm excited about the future of payroll because it means everyone will experience even less burden, while increasing compliance and reducing costs.
 Professionals will need to increasingly think strategically and understand the payroll process from end to end.
 Payroll is moving to the next level and I'm excited!